Lawyer: Man charged in assisted suicide a loving husband

 MIDDLETOWN, Conn.
-(AP) - A defense lawyer says a Connecticut man charged with helping his terminally ill wife kill herself was a loving husband whose spouse was “suffering terribly” from cancer.
+(AP) - A man accused of helping his terminally ill wife kill herself last year was a loving husband whose spouse was “suffering terribly” from cancer, his lawyer said Friday after a brief court appearance.

-State police say the 65-year-old retired prison guard initially told investigators his wife, 61-year-old Lori Conners, shot herself in the head last September, but later admitted he helped hold the gun while she pulled the trigger.
+The 65-year-old retired prison guard initially told police he had been woken up by the sound of a gunshot, but later admitted he helped 61-year-old Lori Conners hold a gun to her head while she pulled the trigger in their bed on Sept.
+6, according to an arrest warrant affidavit.
+Conners said he couldn’t watch his wife suffer any more, the affidavit says.

-Conners‘ attorney, Raymond Rigat, said Friday that his client is holding himself accountable and that he was a “kind, compassionate, loving” husband whose wife was “suffering terribly.”
+Conners’ attorney, Raymond Rigat, said Friday that his client is holding himself accountable for his actions.

+“Kevin Conners is a kind, compassionate, loving father, grandfather, husband of 42 years,” Rigat said outside of the courthouse.
+“Last year his wife was diagnosed and struggling with a terminal late stage cancer that was very aggressive.
+She was suffering horribly, going through chemotherapy and in considerable pain.

+“She decided and took actions to escape that pain,” Rigat said.
+“Mr. Conners did what any loving husband would do.”

-Conners and his children told police that Lori Conners told them she wanted to die.
+Kevin Conners and his children told police that Lori Conners told them she wanted to die, the affidavit says.

+Assisted suicide is not legal in Connecticut.
+Lawmakers over the years have submitted, but never approved, several bills that would have legalized assisted suicide, including legislation proposed but not passed this year.

 Copyright © 2019 The Washington Times, LLC.